Oceania Riviera accidents and incidents

 The incident occurred at the end of 14-day Caribbean Pearls Cruise (itinerary Dec 19 - Jan 2) roundtrip from PortMiami to Great Stirrup Cay Island (Bahamas), San Juan (Puerto Rico), Gustavia (Saint Barthelemy), Fort-de-France (Martinique), Bridgetown (Barbados), Roseau (Dominica), Castries (St Lucia), St Johns (Antigua), Kingstown (St Vincent, Grenadines) and Philipsburg (St Maarten).

-(law news) The man was due to appear before federal judge for detention hearing on January 9, with court arraignment scheduled for January 17 in Miami.
+(law news) The man was due to appear before a federal judge for a detention hearing on January 9, with court arraignment scheduled for January 17 in Miami.